Head of the River Race: History

 There was no race in 1937 (there was no suitable tide on a Saturday and at that time organised competitive sport did not take place on Sundays) nor from 1940 to 1945 inclusive due to the second world war.
 The event was restarted in 1946 (naturally starting with a smaller number of entrants – 71 crews) and has taken place annually ever since, with the exceptions of 2004, 2007, 2013, and 2017 when the race was cancelled due to bad weather, and 2020 and 2021 due to the COVID-19 pandemic.

 As of 2014, London RC have won the race most often, 14 times (all before 1979) followed by Leander Club (in Henley) 13 times.
 An overtly GB National Squad, usually its eight, have won the race 12 times.
 The GB National Squad men's eight tends to compete the race and may enter under a temporary club of their choice or what is in any event the main non-international season rowing club where they train that year.
 Given these past combinations, crews that are partly the GB men's eight have won the race more than 40 times.
 Overseas entries have claimed the top prize 4 times.
 The other categories pitch themselves at the top clubs around the UK and the overseas pennant is the main prize nationally only available to overseas winners of any rowing competition.

 From 1979 onwards, due to the sheer volume of competitors and for reasons of safety on a relatively small area of river and riverside, the HORR Committee had at that point to impose a limit of 420 crews, which still exists today.
 Entries are typically required and accepted in January for overseas crews and in February for UK crews.

 Race format

-The race is only open to men's eights and is considered to be the peak of the head race season — attracting the top UK crews as well as foreign clubs.
+The race is for open men's eights and is considered to be the peak of the head race season — attracting the top UK crews as well as foreign clubs.
 Composite crews, drawn from more than one club or institution, are not permitted.

 The Championship Course is that of the Oxford and Cambridge Boat Race but, unlike the Boat Race, the Head of the River Race is raced on an ebb tide from Mortlake to Putney.
 The starting time for the race is different every year and depends on the tide — the first crew (winner from the previous year) starts the race the next year.
 Start time is usually about 2 hours after high tide and crews start at about 10 second intervals.

-The record time of 16 min 37 s was set in 1987 by the Great Britain National Squad.
+The record time of 16 min 28.4 s was set in 2023 by Oxford Brookes University, beating the 1987 record of 16 min 37 s set by the Great Britain National Squad.